kubernetes/website/content/en/docs/setup/scratch.md

 - You can use virtual or physical machines.
 - While you can build a cluster with 1 machine, in order to run all the examples and tests you need at least 4 nodes.
-- Many Getting-started-guides make a distinction between the master node and regular nodes.
+- Many Getting-started-guides make a distinction between control-plane machines and regular nodes.
 This is not strictly necessary.
 - Nodes will need to run some version of Linux with the x86_64 architecture.
 It may be possible to run on other OSes and Architectures, but this guide does not try to assist with that.